subhangodugu/e6umeter-frontend/README.md

+﻿# e6umeter-frontend
+Next.js frontend for AI-powered adaptive assessments and career recommendations

+---

-# E6U Meter — Frontend
+# E6U Meter â€” Frontend

 Next.js + TypeScript frontend for the E6U Meter application.
 This UI drives adaptive assessments, dashboards, and results pages and communicates with the FastAPI AI backend for question generation, NLP evaluation, and career recommendations.